Quick Breakdown

 Simplify fleet compliance with Linxup

-Linxup helps bring it all together with FMCSA-certified ELD devices, easy-to-use fleet management software, and reliable GPS fleet tracking.
-You can keep driver logs, inspections, maintenance, and key records in one place, without chasing paperwork or second-guessing your data.
+Linxup brings it all together with FMCSA-certified ELD devices, easy-to-use fleet management software, and GPS fleet monitoring.
+Keep driver logs, inspections, maintenance records, and key filings in one place, without chasing paperwork or second-guessing your data.

 Book a free demo to simplify compliance and keep your vehicles audit-ready without extra admin work.